Eleanor Clarke Slagle: Early life

 Born in Hobart, New York, she was the only daughter of William John Clark and Emeline (Emmaline) J. (née Davenport) Clark.
 During her youth she went by the name Ella May Clark.
 Her father fought as an officer in the American Civil War and may have been left partially disabled by a neck wound.
 In 1894, she married Robert E. Slagle.

 Career

 There is little record of what follows, up until she began studying at the UC Chicago School for Civics and Philanthropy in 1911.
 Thereafter she was employed in state hospitals of Michigan and New York.
 It was while visiting at the Kankakee State Hospital in Illinois that she became inspired to work in occupational therapy.
 In 1912, she became director of a department of occupational therapy at the Phipps Clinic under the direction of Dr. Adolf Meyer.
 In 1914 she resigned and returned to Chicago, where she gave lectures at the Chicago School for Civics and Philanthropy.
+Slagle established a workroom for handicapped people at Hull House.
 In 1917, she became general superintendent of occupational therapy for all of the Illinois state hospitals.
 The same year the training school she started was named the Henry B. Favill School of Occupations which continued until 1920.